OfficeDev/office-js-docs-pr/docs/excel/performance.md

 _Where:_

 * `properties` is the list of properties to load, specified as comma-delimited strings or as an array of names.
-See the **load()** methods defined for objects in [Excel JavaScript API reference](https://dev.office.com/reference/add-ins/excel/excel-add-ins-reference-overview) for more information.
+For more information, see the **load()** methods defined for objects in [Excel JavaScript API reference](https://dev.office.com/reference/add-ins/excel/excel-add-ins-reference-overview).
 * `loadOption` specifies an object that describes the selection, expansion, top, and skip options.
 See object load [options](https://dev.office.com/reference/add-ins/excel/loadoption) for details.

-Please be aware that some of the “properties” under an object may have the same name as another object.
+Please be aware that some of the “properties” under an object may actually be another object.
 For example, `format` is a property under range object, but `format` itself is an object as well.
 So, if you make a call such as `range.load("format")`, this is equivalent to `range.format.load()`, which is an empty load() call that can cause performance problems as outlined previously.
-To avoid this, your code should only load the “leaf nodes” (also called a terminal node) in an object tree.
+To avoid this, your code should only load the “leaf nodes” in an object tree.

 ## Suspend calculation temporarily

-If you're trying to perform an operation on a large number of cells (for example, setting the value of a huge range object) and you don't mind suspending the calculation in Excel temporarily while your operation finishes, we recommend that you suspend calculation until the next ```context.sync()``` is called.
+If you are trying to perform an operation on a large number of cells (for example, setting the value of a huge range object) and you don't mind suspending the calculation in Excel temporarily while your operation finishes, we recommend that you suspend calculation until the next ```context.sync()``` is called.

 See [Application Object](https://dev.office.com/reference/add-ins/excel/application) reference documentation for information about how to use the ```suspendApiCalculationUntilNextSync()``` API to suspend and reactivate calculations in a very convenient way.
-The following code demonstrates how to suspend calculation temporarily:
+Here is an example:

 ```js
 Excel.run(async function(ctx) {